UoB-COMSM0166/2026-group-11/README.md

 ## 3.3 Behavioural Diagram

-The behavioural diagram shows the main interaction flow during the game.
-It starts from the player’s point of view: the player opens the game, enters the comic introduction, selects a level, and then moves into the gameplay scene.
-This matches the `gameState` flow described in the system architecture.
+The behavioural diagram shows the main flow of the game from the player’s point of view.
+The player starts on the home screen, enters the comic introduction, selects a level, and then moves into gameplay.
+This follows the same `gameState` structure described in the system architecture.

 <p align="center">
   <img width="1448" height="1086" alt="Sequence Diagram" src="https://github.com/user-attachments/assets/d7aa5286-a03b-4526-af83-febf6b36467e" />
 </p>

 <p align="center">
-  <strong>Figure 7: Sequence diagram showing the main gameplay flow.</strong>
+  <strong>Figure 8: Sequence diagram showing the main gameplay flow.</strong>
 </p>

-Once a level begins, the system loads the selected map and starts the wave process.
-During the level, the player can place or upgrade towers.
-These actions are not handled as simple visual changes: the system also checks tower slots, player **gold**, and the current game state before updating the game objects.
+Once a level starts, the system loads the selected map and begins the wave process.
+Player actions such as placing or upgrading towers are not only visual updates.
+The game also checks **valid tower slots**, available **gold**, and the current scene state before changing the active objects.

-The diagram also shows the repeated combat loop.
+The diagram also helped us understand the repeated combat loop.
 Enemies spawn and move along the path, while towers search for targets and attack enemies in range.
 At the same time, the system updates projectiles, effects, player health and win-or-loss conditions.
-This was useful for our design because it showed how different parts of the game depend on each other.
-For example, tower behaviour, enemy movement and wave progression are separate in the code, but they have to work together every frame.
+Even though these parts are split across different files in the code, they need to work together every frame.

-The pause function is included in the diagram because it interrupts the normal gameplay loop.
-When the player opens the pause menu, the game needs to stop or freeze gameplay updates while still allowing menu interaction.
-This reminded us that scene control and gameplay logic could not be treated as completely separate.
+Pause control is included because it interrupts this normal loop.
+When the pause menu opens, gameplay updates need to stop, but the menu itself still has to respond to player input.
+This showed us that scene control and gameplay logic are connected, not completely separate.

-Overall, the behavioural diagram helped us check that the design supported a full player journey, not just isolated features.
-It connected the UI, map loading, wave system, towers, enemies and result screens into one flow.
+Overall, the behavioural diagram helped us check whether the design supported a full player journey, from opening the game to reaching victory or defeat.

 ## 3.4 Design Reflection